 3. Competitive Salary and Perks

-It is a misconception that high salary is the deciding factor for a job candidate.
-In fact, a CareerBuilder survey revealed that a flexible work schedule, challenging work, location and working from home are other top considerations.
-Again, it helps to remember that employee retention strategies starts from the second you hire an employee.
+It is a misconception that a high salary is a deciding factor for a job candidate.
+In fact, a CareerBuilder survey revealed that a flexible work schedule, challenging work, location, and working from home are other top considerations.
+Again, it helps to remember that employee retention strategies start the second you hire an employee.
 Whatever you do, don’t wait until they’re halfway out the door to try to please them.

 It may be the best option in some cases but in the long run, this sort of quid pro quo destroys the mutual trust between the employee and the management.
 Show your employees that you appreciate them from day one, and give them the resources they need to make both themselves and your company successful.